jatinkumar027/Angry-Dragon/README.md

 HTML, CSS, Javascript

 ## Usage
-Just run the index.html file and you will able to play the coolest game ever
+Just run the index.html file and you will be able to play the coolest game ever

 ## Screenshot
 ![Screenshot](https://github.com/jatinkumar027/AngryDragon/blob/main/Screenshot.png?raw=true)